-Fitbit Premium vs free: What's the difference and is upgrading to Premium worth it in 2024?
+Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

-It might be time to weigh up the benefits of using Fitbit Premium vs free if you've been using your device for a while.
-Fitbit Premium offers users access to new metrics, insights, workout videos, recipes, and more for a monthly fee But with many of these insights available elsewhere now, is it worth it in 2024?
+If you're looking to get fitter with your Fitbit in 2024, it's worth weighing up the pros and cons of using Fitbit Premium vs free.
+The paid-for Premium option offers users access to new metrics, insights, recipes and workout videos, but with many of these available elsewhere now, is it still worth it in 2024?

-Whether you've just bought one of the best Fitbits and you want to know more about the app linked to your device, or your free trial has just ended and you're thinking of upgrading, this is what you need to know about Fitbit Premium vs free, how much it costs, and whether it's really worth the investment.
+So, whether you've just bought one of the best Fitbits and you want to know more about the must-have app, or your free trial just ended and you're thinking of upgrading, this is what you need to know about Fitbit Premium vs free.

 Fitbit Premium vs free

-There are some major differences between Fitbit Premium and the free version of the app.
-The free version of the Fitbit app is completely cost-free to download from the app store and use, provided you have a Google account.
-The app is compatible with all the different types of Fitbit too, so each model uses the same one.
-With a device connected, you can access a range of health metrics, including sleep, stress, exercise, and step summaries for the week and month.
-As the name suggests, however, the Premium version is the next level up from this.
+As the name, the Premium version of the Fitbit app is a level up from this.
 It offers more detailed insights, additional health metrics, and exciting features exclusive to subscribers - including online workouts, recipes, and the famous Readiness Score, which considers various stats to determine whether your body is ready for exercise.
-Yet it comes at an additional cost, separate to buying the device.
+Yet it comes at an additional cost, payable every month, separate from buying the device.

 Having tried and tested the Premium app for myself, these are the main differences between Fitbit Premium vs free to consider: